 Binance got into the futures market in early 2020, and in a short span, it has become the top crypto futures exchange, grossing a daily trading volume of over $60 billion.

 The exchange has become the preferred choice for professional and institutional traders when it comes to futures trading.
 It offers to trade in USDT-margined perpetual and quarterly futures, COIN-M (token margined with or without expiry futures contract), BTC options, and leveraged tokens.
 You can trade futures with a maximum leverage of up to 125X.
 And the exchange has over 20 futures markets to cater to all kinds of traders out there.

 Other exchange features include an industry-leading matching engine that can manage 100,000 TPS with a minimum latency of 5ms, deep liquidity with minimum slippage, a trading platform compatible with multiple devices, etc.

-The trading fees are competitive and have a 10 tiered fee structure, starting from 0.02% as maker fee and 0.04% as taker fee.
+The trading fees are competitive, and the exchange uses a tiered system with 10 tiers, starting from 0.02% as maker fee and 0.04% as taker fee.

 Interested in Leverage Trading?
-Here are some of the best crypto leverage trading exchanges of 2021
+Here are some of the best crypto leverage trading platforms

-Kraken is an ancient cryptocurrency exchange platform known for its amazing customer services and fast bank withdrawals.
+Kraken is an ancient cryptocurrency exchange platform known for its fantastic customer services and fast bank withdrawals.

 With a decade of experience in the cryptosphere, Kraken has vastly improved customer offerings based on customer suggestions and evolving market requirements.
 The platform interface is customizable, has added tooltips and a simplified order form.
 It also facilitates discreet trading through its dark pool feature.

 It has a tiered transaction fee structure, with maker fees starting from 0.02% and taker fees from 0.05% for the low-volume traders.